LamininSolutions/mfsql-connector/source/introduction/requirements/index.rst

 Summary
 ~~~~~~~

-M-Files: Version 20.5 or later; On premise or Cloud; 1 Named User
+M-Files: Version 22.5 or later; On premise or Cloud; 1 Named User
 dedicated to MFSQL Connector; M-Files desktop on server

-From MFSQL Connector version 4.10.30.74 the minimum requirement for M-Files is 20.12.
-All desktops must be on 20.12 or later versions.

-SQL: MS SQL 2016 to 2019; (Express or Standard); M-Files Desktop on
+SQL: MS SQL 2016 to 2022; (Express or Standard); M-Files Desktop on server.
-server.

 Detail
 ~~~~~~

 **M-Files Version**

- - M-Files version 20.12 and later
+ - M-Files version 22.5 and later
- - M-Files IML (Intelligent Metadata Layer) Core licence is required for the DB File Connector module

 **M-Files User**

  - The connector requires a dedicated M-Files user with admin rights to the vault.
 During installation the M-Files user must have Server Admin rights
  - It is recommended to assign a named user license to the user

 **M-Files Database**